 Then add the leading edge sheeting.

 Remove the rod clamps, turn the wing over, and clamp it back down.
 Insert the top spar in the spar notches.
 Align the ribs with the marks on the spars, except the root rib, and glue them in place.
-Use a dihedral gauge to set the angle of the root rib and glue it to the spar.
+Use your dihedral gauge to set the angle of the root rib and glue it to the spars, sheeting, etc.

 Now attach the leading edge and trailing edge sheeting.
 Sand the leading edge sheeting flush with the ribs and add the leading edge stick.
 As long as the wing is in the jig it is flat and straight.
 Add the shear webs to the spars.